DelSquared/Predator-Only-Lotka-Volterra-Model/README.md

 <br>

-x preys on y

-y preys on z

-z preys on x
+x preys on y, y preys on z, z preys on x (like rock-paper-scissors)

 c<sub>i</sub> is the consumption rate, d<sub>i</sub> is the natural death rate